Freemasons often refer to each other as “a Brother”.

-But, it is every Mason hopes his sons will join the brotherhood.
+But, it is every Mason hopes his sons will join the Fraternity.
 The bond created by sharing similar ideals and believing in societal institutions is pure and incomparable.

 With the current circumstances surrounded by modernization, ultimate freedom, time gap, communication barriers, and institutionalized values, most Freemasons find it three times harder to disclose their involvement in the organization to their children.

 The programs are created to equip young people with Masonic values to support the attributes instilled by their parents.
-They offer a variety of programs focused on youth requirements, i.e., education, sports, and self-awareness.
+They offer various programs focused on youth requirements, i.e., education, sports, and self-awareness.

 Additionally, they offer education support and engagement in philanthropic activities.

-Also, the Order of the Eastern Star is open male Master Masons, spouses, descendants, and female relatives.
+Also, the Order of the Eastern Star is open to male Master Masons, spouses, descendants, and female relatives.
 It shares similar beliefs as Freemasons.
-It was primarily built as a Christian based organization whose teachings are based on the old and new testament
+It was primarily built as a Christian based organization whose teachings are based on the old and new testament.

 Nevertheless, it is open to anyone who would like to join, including non- Christians.
 The only requirement is to possess a belief in a Supreme Being.